katiespoon/katiespoon.github.io/index.markdown

 <!--- After my postdoctoral fellowship, I will be starting as an Assistant Professor of Computer Science at the <a href="https://www.utep.edu/cs/about/">University of Texas-El Paso</a>, the only open-access R1 institution in the U.S. --->

 ### News
 FALL 2025 &#8729; I moved to California and started at Stanford!
-Gave talks for NCWIT and the SCL Futures Project Convening, served on a panel at the Rising Stars in Data Science Workshop, and attended the Complex Networks Winter Workshop in Quebec!🍁
+Gave talks for NCWIT and the SCL Futures Project Convening, served on a panel at the Rising Stars in Data Science Workshop, and attended the Complex Networks Winter Workshop in Quebec! 🍁

 SUMMER 2025 &#8729; Taking a break from work to hike the Colorado Trail! 🌲🥾⛺